Online Confidentiality Form

 Houston Community College (HCC) reserves the right to monitor Internet and email usage, and this poses the possibility that someone, an outside third party, may see the text of your e-mail.
 We are unable to assure the confidentiality can be maintained, but we will make every effort to assure privacy.
 If you are concerned about the contents of your e-mail being read by someone other than the individual you are contacting, then you should choose an alternate means of contact.
-If you believe an HCC Distance Education Counseling center staff member is behaving unethically you may contact the Distance Education Counseling Department Chair.
+If you believe the HCC Online Advising and Counseling Center staff member is behaving unethically you may contact the HCC Online Director.

 - when a client poses danger to self or others,

 - when a protected group member (i.e. someone under age 16 or over age 65) is the victim of child/elder abuse, rape, or incest,

 - when the client needs hospitalization,

 - when information is needed, via subpoena, in court action,

 - when a client makes a written request for the release of information to self or third party,